Harry02-hub/CISC101-Group49-PaperSummarizer/module/02_section_loop.md

     - No invented data, numbers, or claims
     - <= 100 words per section

-if summary_level == "short"
+if summary_level == "short":
-    only produce 1-3 sentences
+    produce 1–2 sentence summary
-if summary_level == "detail"
+if summary_level == "detailed":
-    create longer summery and add 1-2 bullet points
+    produce paragraph and 3–5 bullets